Bendy and the Ink Machine: Chapter 1: Moving Pictures

 In the year 1963, Henry Stein, co-founder and former animator at Joey Drew Studios, is invited back to the studio by his former friend and business partner, Joey Drew.
-Henry enters the studio and finds it abandoned and dirtied up with ink splotches everywhere, as well as a mutilated, anthropomorphic figure in the form of Boris the Wolf, one of the studio's characters.
-Henry discovers that the messy ink was caused by the Ink Machine, a device Joey created after Henry had left which Joey intended to use to create real-life versions of the studio's cartoon characters.
-Henry fixes and turns on the machine by collecting various objects in a ritualistic fashion: a Bendy doll, a wrench, a record, a book, an ink jar, and a gear.
-After doing so, Henry goes back to the machine, but is attacked by a demon taking an ink-based form of the studio's mascot, Bendy the Dancing Demon.
-Henry tries to escape, but when he reaches the door, the floor under him gives way and he falls into the studio's lower levels.
-Walking on to find an exit, Henry drains out the ink to move forward and finds a room with coffins and a pentagram on the floor, the latter of which he steps on, causing him to hallucinate before passing out.
+Henry enters the studio and finds it abandoned and splattered with ink, as well as the mutilated corpse of what appears to be a figure of Boris the Wolf, one of the studio's fan favorite characters.
+Henry discovers that the mess was caused by the Ink Machine, a device Joey created after Henry had left with the purpose of generating real-life versions of the studio's cartoon characters.

+Henry repairs the machine and activates it by collecting items left behind by the studio staff, but is then attacked by a monster taking an ink-based form of the studio's mascot, Bendy, called the Ink Demon.
+As Henry tries to escape, the floor collapses and he falls into the studio's lower levels, now flooded with ink.
+He drains the ink, finds an axe, and enters a room with coffins and a pentagram drawn on the floor.
+When he steps on the latter, he hallucinates several images of Bendy in quick succession and then passes out.

 Chapter 2: The Old Song

-Henry wakes up and searches for a way out.
+Henry wakes up, retrieves his axe, and searches for a way out.
 He eventually comes to the music department and discovers an exit at the bottom of some stairs, but the stairs are flooded and blocking the door.
 After battling ink creatures known as Searchers, Henry finds music director Sammy Lawrence's office and finds a pump switch inside that could drain the ink at the stairs, but his office is blocked by a massive ink leak.
-Henry finds two valves that lower the ink pressure, one of which is held by a Searcher with a hat that he must defeat.
+Henry finds two valves that lower the ink pressure, one of which is held by a Searcher with a hat (actually the studio's lyricist Jack Fain) that he must defeat.
 At one point, he must learn to play Sammy's favorite song to open a door to reach the second valve.

 After stopping the leak, Henry drains the ink at the stairs.
-While approaching the stairs, however, he is knocked out by Sammy, who has turned into an ink humanoid with a Bendy mask.
-After Henry wakes up, Sammy reveals he intends to sacrifice Henry to Bendy, whom he worships as a deity, so that he can be free of the ink.
-As Sammy begins the ritual, though, he is attacked by Bendy and presumably killed.
-Henry breaks free and flees from Bendy into a storage room, locking the door behind him.
-Venturing into the room, he finds a fully intact Boris the Wolf.
+While approaching the stairs, however, he is knocked out with janitor Wally Frank's dustpan by Sammy, who has turned into an ink humanoid with a Bendy mask.
+After Henry wakes up, Sammy reveals he intends to sacrifice Henry to the Ink Demon, whom he worships as a deity, so that he can be free of the ink.
+As Sammy begins the ritual, though, he is attacked by the Ink Demon and presumably killed.
+Henry breaks free and flees from Bendy into a storage room, locking the door behind him, while being chased by the Demon.
+Venturing into the room, he finds an alive and peaceful ink version of Boris the Wolf.